Newest Chapters

 That evening, the hidden estate went up in flames.
 The place was quite isolated, so no one saw the fire until it was too late to do much of anything.
 The fate of all those who crossed Sei Koko —or learned too much about her—was to disappear.

 An hour later, Tanshi and Ko Biji returned from their outing.
 They had avoided the guardhouse and entered and exited the estate from the foot of the cliff.
 They were so terrified they could not speak.
 They couldn’t even remember how they had returned from Sei Koko’s hidden estate.
 Outside the window, the sun had set and dusk was drawing near.
-They sat Tanshi’s dark room, forgetting to turn on the light.
+They sat in Tanshi’s dark room, forgetting to light a lamp.

 Ko Biji was stunned herself, but this was the only way she could think of to convince Tanshi not to return to Hakūn-do Cave.